News & Research

 How Long Does It Take for an Antidepressant to Work?

-The honest answer is 4–8 weeks for the full effect, 1–2 weeks to feel something, and the first few days might feel worse.
+The honest answer is 4 to 8 weeks for the full effect, 1 to 2 weeks to feel something, and the first few days might feel worse.

 SSRIsTreatment Response